LaotechLabs/internship_challenges/README.md

 2. Incomplete solutions are also accepted as long as they are honest.
 3. Once you are done solving the problem please share the github link to your codebase and a video demonstrating the final outcome.
 All solutions should be submitted at **submissions@maayalabs.com**
+ 4. **There is no hard deadline for these tasks.
+But ideally solving these problems should not take more than a week.**

 **You can reach out to us on **submissions@maayalabs.com** if you have any queries.*

+Happy Coding!!!